 "Using the fundamental constants we observe in nature as a foundation for important concepts such as mass and time means that we have a stable foundation from which to advance our scientific understanding, develop new technologies and address some of society's greatest challenges."

-The expected new definitions impact four of the seven base units of the SI: the kilogram, the ampere, the kelvin and the mole, and all units derived from them, such as the volt, ohm and joule.
+The new definitions impact four of the seven base units of the SI: the kilogram, ampere, kelvin and mole; and all units derived from them, such as the volt, ohm and joule.

 - The kilogram will be defined by the Planck constant (h)